pypi/warehouse/docs/development/getting-started.rst

    `Docker for Windows`_ automatically.

-Verifying Docker Compose Installation
+Verifying Docker Compose installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Check that Docker Compose is installed: ``docker-compose -v``

-Verifying the Neccessary Ports are Available
+Verifying the neccessary ports are available
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Warehouse needs access to a few local ports in order to run, namely ports